Book Review: Carmarthen to Fishguard Harbour by John Hodge

 Written by former railwayman John Hodge and published by Pen & Sword in November 2021, this hardback book measures around 27.94 cm x 21.59 cm, has 216 pages, 54 colour and 366 black and white illustrations, and maps.
 It has a published price of £30, and at the time of writing it can be obtained online from Amazon for around £27.
 The quality of the finished product is impeccable.

-This book continues the author’s excellent series of books on West Wales Railways, following on from his volume on the line from Llanelly West to Carmarthen published in April 2020, which he has since followed up with volumes on the to line published in April this year and the Milford Haven and Neyland branches published last July.
+This book continues the author’s excellent series of books on West Wales Railways, following on from his volume on the line from Llanelly West to Carmarthen published in April 2020, which he has since followed up with volumes on the Whitland to line published in April this year and the and Neyland branches published last July.

 This volume covers the important section of the West Wales main line between Carmarthen and the line’s terminus at Fishguard Harbour, which in 1906 replaced New Milford (later Neyland) as the line’s terminus.